eisenwinter/gotrxx/README.md

 # gotrxx

-> **Warning**
-> I am moving stuff to github right now, a lot still needs furhter testing and polishing and docs are lacking

 ## Whats in the box

 - **Authorization Code Grant** with Proof Key of Exchange for all your SPA and public needs.